Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 "Cry for me," Bai Xingwu suggested cooly.
 "Ask for my forgiveness."

-With a sniff, Jiaojiao began to wail and covered her face with her hands, pressing down on her eyelids until her tear glands welled up with physiological tears.
+With a sniff, Jiaojiao began to wail and covered her face with her dusty hands, pressing down on her eyelids until her tear glands welled up with physiological tears.
 Blinking rapidly, she choked on her sobs as she coyly looked down.

 "Hah!
 You're so ugly," the girl said, "kowtow to me nine times and I'll let you go for today!"

 The ground beneath her face was now dotted with tears as well as saliva and sweat.
-Jiaojiao wailed theatrically.
+Jiaojiao wailed theatrically, face coated in dust and grime.

 "Look how ugly she is."